Effective Date: September 19, 2021.

 Please be aware that if you disable or remove tracking technologies some parts of the Service may not function correctly.

-To opt out of us using your data for Matched Ads, please contact us as set forth in the “Contact Us” section below and specify that you wish to opt out of matched ads.
-We will request that the applicable technology service not serve you matched ads based on information we provide to it.
+To opt out of us using your data for Matched Ads, please contact us as set forth in the “Contact Us” section below and specify that you wish to opt out of Matched Ads.
+We will remove your data from any subsequent lists shared with third parties for Matched Ads.
 Alternatively, you may directly contact the applicable technology service to opt out.

 Please note that if you opt out using any of these methods, the opt out will only apply to the specific browser or device from which you opt out.
 We are not responsible for the effectiveness of, or compliance with, any opt out options or programs, or the accuracy of any other entities’ statements regarding their opt out options or programs.